yazz/VisualJS/README.md

 ### How does version control work in Visual Javascript?
 Visual Javascript removes the complexity of separate version control systems like git.
-Changes to your code are structured using distributed diff algorithms.
+Changes to your code are structured using distributed diff algorithms

 ### How does Visual Javascript relate to Unison language
-There is no relation except that both Unison and Visual Javascript are based on the principal of immutable code.
+Unison is an exellent language for distributed computing.
+There is no relation except that both Unison and Visual Javascript are based on the principal of immutable code where code is addressed by the SHA256 of the source code